Recording slow queries and analyzing them using pt-query-digest

 What is a slow query?

-Anything that exceeds the long_query_time value specified in the MySQL settings will be logged.
+Anything that exceeds the long_query_time value specified in the MySQL configuration will be logged.

-Generally, slow queries are caused by poorly indexed or queries that call up a large number of rows.
+Generally, slow queries are caused by poorly indexed or large number of rows.

 These queries are often expensive and put a strain on the database.